gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/README.md

 - Merge `SpectrumDataset` and `MapDataset`?
 - Make `Fit` class configurable, so that users can choose backends for flux points estimation.
 - Remove support for `EDispKernel` in `MapDataset`
+- Remove `BackgroundModel` and support the use case via `TemplateSpatialModel`?

 #### Features
 - Model management functionality, such as `Models.select()` and `Parameters.freeze(type="spatial")`, lets